Cucumis metuliferus

+Consumption and other uses

 Kiwano is a traditional food plant in Africa.
 Along with the gemsbok cucumber (Acanthosicyos naudinianus) and tsamma (citron melon), it is one of the few sources of water during the dry season in the Kalahari Desert.
 In northern Zimbabwe, it is called gaka or gakachika, and is primarily used as a snack or salad, and rarely for decoration.
 It can be eaten at any stage of ripening.

+C. metuliferus may be used as a rootstock (via grafting) for melon to prevent both growth reduction and a strong nematode buildup in M. incognita-infested soil.

 The fruit's taste has been compared to a combination of banana and passionfruit, cucumber and zucchini or a combination of banana, cucumber and lime.
 A small amount of salt or sugar can increase the flavor, but the seed content can make eating the fruit less convenient than many common fruits.

 Some also eat the peel, which is very rich in vitamin C and dietary fiber.

 Germination

-Seeding optimum germination temperatures are from 20 to 35°C (68 to 95°F).
-Germination is delayed at 12°C (54°F), and inhibited at temperatures lower than 12°C or above 35°C. Thus, it is recommended to sow in trays and transplant into the field at the true two=leaf stage.
-The best time for transplanting into an open field is in the spring, when soil and air temperatures rise to around 15°C (59°F).
+Germination is optimal between 20-35 C; is delayed at 12 C and seed stratification is totally inhibited; and is greatly inhibited above 35 C. Salinity increases the time required for full germination.
+The sowing dates greatly influence fruit yield and flowering.